hbctraining/DGE_workshop_salmon_online/lessons/05a_hypothesis_testing.md

 <img src="../img/lrt_formula.png" width="300">
 </p>

-* m1 is the reduced model (i.e the design formula with your main effect term removed)
+* m1 is the reduced model (i.e the design formula with your main factor term removed)
 * m2 is the full model (i.e. the full design formula your provided when creating your `dds` object`)

 *It is shown that LR follows a chi-squared distribution, and this can be used to calculate and associated p-value.*

 Here, we are evaluating the **null hypothesis that the full model fits just as well as the reduced model**.
-If we reject the null hypothesis, this suggests that there is a significant amount of variation explained by our main effect, therefore the gene is differentially expressed across the different levels.
+If we reject the null hypothesis, this suggests that there is a significant amount of variation explained by the full model (and our main factor of interest), therefore the gene is differentially expressed across the different levels.
 DESeq2 implements the LRT by using an Analysis of Deviance (ANODEV) to compare the two model fits.

 To use the LRT, we use the `DESeq()` function but this time adding two arguments: